calliope-project/euro-calliope/README.md

 4. You need an account at the Copernicus Climate Data Service and you need to create a `$HOME/.cdsapirc` file with your credentials, see their [How To](https://cds.climate.copernicus.eu/api-how-to) (you do not need to manually install the client).

-5. Further, you need all data files that cannot be retrieved automatically:

-* [Maritime Boundaries v10 -> World Exclusive Economic Zones v10](http://www.marineregions.org/downloads.php), to be placed in `./data/World_EEZ_v10_20180221`

 ## Build the model

 Because input data is large, the actual model including its data is not part of this repository.
 To use the model, you first need to build it from input data and scripts.
 Running the build step will build the model in the `./model` folder.